equinor/TimeSeriesAnalysis/docs/articles/sysid_disturbance.md

 ### Guessing the sign of the process gain

-Methods for open-loop estimation when applied naively to closed loop time-series often estimte process gain with the incorrect sign.
+Methods for open-loop estimation when applied naively to closed loop time-series often estimate process gain with incorrect sign.

-The reason for this is that cause-and-effect relatinships are different in closed- and open loop.
+The reason for this is that cause-and-effect relationships are different in closed- and open loop.

-As an example, if inputs ``u`` and output ``y`` *increase* in unison, you would in the open-loop case assume that the process gain is *positive*.
-In the closed-loop case, the same relation between input and output change is often indicative of a *negative process gain*.
-In the closed loop, a disturbance enteres the output ``y``, is counter-acted by the controller output ``u``, so an increasing ``u`` in response to an increasing ``y`` would be because the sign is negative.
-The inverse is also true, what appear to be negative process gains at first sight may in closed-loop be positive process gains.

 It is thus important to use an identification algorithm that is intended for closed loop signals, and to also include information about the setpoint ``yset`` to the algorithm, so that the algorith can infer about the control error ``e``.

+> [!Note]
+> As an example, if inputs ``u`` and output ``y`` *increase* in unison,
+> you would in the open-loop case assume that the process gain is *positive*.
+> In the closed-loop case, the same relation between input and output change
+> is often indicative of a *negative process gain*.
+> In the closed loop, a disturbance enteres the output ``y``, is counter-acted
+> by the controller output ``u``, so an increasing ``u`` in response to
+> an increasing ``y`` would be because the sign is negative.
+The inverse
+> is also true, what appear to be negative process gains at first sight may in
+> closed-loop be positive process gains.

 ### First, model-free estimate